 If you want a Research Guide made for a specific subject, class, or assignment, contact Carla.

-Yale classes generally use Classes*v2 and within it there is a Course Reserves section.
-The directions for putting Course Reserves into Classes*v2 are found here.
+Yale classes generally use Canvas or Classes*v2 and within these there is a Course Reserves section.
+The directions for putting Course Reserves into Canvas or Classes*v2 are found here.

 What rules/laws govern what you can use in electronic reserves?
 Is it under copyright? or under public domain?